ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 ### Delivery Guarantees

-Since we know that causal delivery also ensures FIFO delivery, then we can start to arrange these delivery strategies in a hierarchy, with the weakest at the bottom.
+Since we know that causal delivery also ensures FIFO delivery, we can start to arrange these delivery strategies in a hierarchy, with the weakest at the bottom.
 Here, we will use the term `YOLO` to indicate the delivery guarantee that makes no guarantees!

 ![Delivery Hierarchy 1](./img/L6%20Delivery%20Hierarchy%201.png)